Laser-based modeling

 Study on CPS SLAM - 3D laser measurement system for large scale architectures using multiple mobile robots

-In order to construct three dimensional shape models of large scale architectures by a laser range finder, a number of range images have to be taken from various viewpoints and these images have to be aligned using post-processing procedure such as ICP algorithm.
-In general, however, before applying ICP algorithm, these range images have to be registered to positions close to correct ones manually beforehand in order to be converged to precise positions.
-In addition, range images must be overlapped sufficiently each other by taking them from dense positions.
-We propose a new measurement system for large scale architectures using a group of multiple robots and an on-board laser range finder.
-Each measurement position is identified by the highly precise positioning technique named Cooperative Positioning System, CPS which utilizes the characteristics of multiple robots system.
-The proposed system constructs 3D shapes of large scale architectures without any post-processing procedure such as ICP algorithm and dense range measurements.
+To construct three-dimensional shape models of large-scale architectures using a laser range finder, multiple range images must be captured from various viewpoints and aligned using post-processing procedures such as the ICP algorithm.
+Typically, these range images must be manually registered to positions close to the correct ones before applying the ICP algorithm to ensure precise alignment.
+Additionally, range images must sufficiently overlap by capturing them from dense positions.
+We propose a new measurement system for large-scale architectures using a group of multiple robots and an onboard laser range finder.
+Each measurement position is identified using the highly precise Cooperative Positioning System (CPS), which leverages the characteristics of multiple robot systems.
+This proposed system constructs 3D shapes of large-scale architectures without requiring post-processing procedures like the ICP algorithm or dense range measurements.

 Photo